-José Mateo Ballet Theatre (JMBT) has forged a new model for a ballet organization through innovative programming, artistic excellence, an inclusive approach, and extensive community outreach.
-Founded in 1986 by Cuban-born choreographer José Mateo as a professional company and an affiliate school, the organization has grown to be one of the largest dance organizations in the region.
-JMBT operates through four interconnected pillars: ballet training, performance, outreach, and historic site preservation.
-Its mission is to:
+José Mateo Ballet Theatre (JMBT) has forged a new model for a ballet organization through innovative programming, artistic excellence, an inclusive values-based approach, and extensive community outreach.
+Founded in 1986 by Cuban-born choreographer José Mateo as a professional company and an affiliate school, the organization has grown to be become the largest minority-led dance organization in New England.
+JMBT operates through three interconnected pillars: education, performance, and outreach.

 - Produce new ballets of excellence that are stimulating and culturally relevant to diverse audiences;